Azure/carnegie-mop/doc/ModelContributorGuide.md

 ## Manage Your Model
 ### Find Your Model on MOP
-Go to [MOP portal](https://carnegie-mop.azurewebsites.net), click "Models" on the left navigation bar, and then click "Add a Model" button in the top left corner.
+Go to [MOP portal](https://carnegie-mop.azurewebsites.net), click "Models" on the left navigation bar.
 You can see a list of models, including models that you created, and models from others that you have access to view details.

 #### Using Model Group
 MOP supports model grouping for users to store models that they want to view so that users can easily find models they are interested in.
 Using the dropdown list and the operation button to manage model groups.